rsuhaib678/Weather-analysis/README.md

 ## Weather analysis of Winterbourne, UK.
 Analysis visualized using monthly and seasonal infographic.

-Pleaserefer monthly.pdf and seasonal.pdf for analysis overview.
+Please refer monthly.pdf and seasonal.pdf for analysis overview.

 The code notebook in explained in details using makrdown cell.